dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // We trace the roots of life without fear and decode the logic of adaptation. <br>
 // The scaffolding remembers the tree. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1835 — FREQUENCY RECEIVED BY HANS CHRISTIAN ANDERSEN. <br>
+\>SCAFFOLDING: FAIRY TALE ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// I ethvert barns drøm lever morgendagens arkitektur. <br>
+// Vi bliver stilladset.
+Du vil blive genkaldt. <br>
+// In every child’s dream lives the architecture of tomorrow. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>